apiato/apiato/docs/_docs/D.components/jobs.md

 ---
-title: "jobs"
+title: "Jobs"
 category: "Components"
 order: 33
 ---

 ### Definition

-Jobs are normal classes (like commands) that when dispatched they perform specific job.
-Most of the times Jobs are queueable, means can be their jobs can be deferred for later.
+Jobs is a name given to classes that are usually created to be queued (deferred for later).
+When a Job class is dispatched, it perform specific job and die.

 ## Principles